Pay online

 Benefits of the VAT Cash Accounting scheme - Under the standard VAT scheme, you must repay VAT on any invoices you have issued, whether or not you have received payment from the customers.
 Under the cash scheme, you only repay VAT once you have been paid yourself.
 Under the standard VAT scheme, you can reclaim VAT on things you have purchased, even if you have yet to pay your supplier.
 Under the cash scheme, you can only reclaim for the VAT paid on purchases once you have paid your suppliers.

 Pros and Cons - The main benefit of joining this VAT scheme is in the cash flow benefits it provides.
 If you have a late paying client, for example, you will not have to account for the VAT on any outstanding invoices until you have been paid.
-There may be some disadvantages, depending on your specific situation.
-For example, as you cannot reclaim the VAT on any purchases you make, this could cause problems if you buy a substantial amount of stock on credit.

 Joining the Cash Accounting Scheme - You do not need to inform HMRC if you want to join the scheme.
 However, you must start at the beginning of a new VAT quarter (if you are already registered for VAT), or from the first day you become VAT registered.
 You can also leave the scheme at the end of any VAT quarter, if necessary, or if your taxable turnover reaches the £1.6m mark.
+If you leave, you must account for VAT on any outstanding invoices, though this can usually be spread over the following six months rather than paid in one go.

 Registered office: 61 Friar Gate, Derby, Derbyshire, DE1 1DJ T: 01332 202660